 Minimizes Urinary Tract Infections

-This tells you the percentage of residents who suffered from a urinary tract infection.
-UTI's are often caused by lower quality nursing care.
-Additional nurse staffing can limit the percentage of residents in a nursing home who suffer from UTI's.
-Note that this statistic is affected by by the fact that facilities have varying reporting standards for infections.
+This is the percentage of patients that suffered from a urinary tract infection.
+Urinary tract infections are often the result of nursing homes with worse hygiene protocols.
+Closer supervision can limit the number likelihood of residents sustaining infections.
+We want to point out that this datapoint is affected by by the fact that nursing homes have varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication